Ace of Cups

 Allow yourself to be still.
 Breathe slowly.
 Let your attention rest on the sensation you feel.
 Can you name it?
 Heaviness?
 Tension?
 A flicker of something unnameable?

 Notice it.
 Don’t solve it.
-If judgments show up, let them drift past like cars under a motorway bridge.
+If judgements show up, let them drift past like cars under a motorway bridge.
 You're only being asked to witness your emotions.

 Stay for five minutes.
 Let the feelings be.
 Observe how they shift without your interference.